With Gil Dekel, PhD.

 The children love this Shofar, but remember: once they have made it they will not stop blowing it – and the party will get a bit noisy.
 So maybe consider to do this activity last.

-The template below is used widely.
-Click image below for PDF template.
-Use a 100grams card (I’ve tried 80grams paper, and it was too thin).
+Click here for PDF template.
 You can use hooters, but Kazoos will also work well.
+You can also use paper straw.

 Shofar instructions (click to open):